Legal Blog

 While theft of a credit card is widely understood to be a serious crime, maybe people fail to understand how serious credit card fraud can be.
 Even for credit card fraud that results from unintentional violations, you face criminal charges or civil action from your credit card company.
 Successfully defending yourself from an accusation of credit card fraud can help you avoid large fines, limitations to your future credit, and even jail time.

 Hessler Law has years of experience defending people against serious charges, and an experienced credit card fraud lawyer can help clear your name if you are accused of credit card fraud.
-Contact our office to speak with a skilled defense attorney about your case.
+Contact our Indianapolis office to speak with a skilled defense attorney about your case.

 Call Hessler Law today at (317) 886-8800.